hpwit/SID6581/README.md

 All these commands will play a note on a specific voice for a certain duration:

-- SIDKeyBoardPlayer::playNote(int voice,uint16_t note,int duration)
+  - `SIDKeyBoardPlayer::playNote(int voice,uint16_t note,int duration)`
-- SIDKeyBoardPlayer::playNoteHz(int voice,int frequencyHz,int duration)
+  - `SIDKeyBoardPlayer::playNoteHz(int voice,int frequencyHz,int duration)`
-- SIDKeyBoardPlayer::playNoteVelocity(int voice,uint16_t note,int velocity,int duration)  //if you have an instrument that uses the velocity
+  - `SIDKeyBoardPlayer::playNoteVelocity(int voice,uint16_t note,int velocity,int duration)` if you have an instrument that uses the velocity

-NB: the duration is in milliseconds
+ⓘ The duration is in milliseconds

-example:
+Example:

 ```C
 #include "SID6581.h"